mycelium-ethereum/perpetual-pools-contracts/documentation/Mechanism of action.md

    - For this to be possible, the user must have added the commit between the start of the interval, and the interval length minus the frontrunning interval.
      - If the frontrunning interval is 5 minutes, and the next price execution is at 20:00, then the user must commit before 19:55 for the commit to be executable immediately after the price execution.
    - This is enforced by checking `last execution time - commit creation time > front running interval` when executing a commit.
-   - If the user did not commit before the frontrunning interval, they must wait for the next interval to execute their commit.
+   - If the user did not commit before the frontrunning interval, they must wait for the next interval to execute their commitment.
 4. Upon execution, the following happens:
    1. The commit amount is moved from the shadow pool into the relevant live pool for the commit.
       - For instance, executing a commit to deposit into the short pair will add the commit amount to the live short balance and subtract it from the shadow short mint balance.